Pappulab/material_properties/trajectories/README.md

 # Overview

-This directory contains the zipfile `trajectory_files.zip` which in turn contains the following LaSSSI trajectory in LAMMPS ASCII dump format.
+This directory contains the zipfile `trajectory_files.zip`, which in turn contains the following LaSSSI trajectory in LAMMPS ASCII dump format:

 1. WT_trj_T53_1.lammpstrj